Home Compare IPN.PA vs STMN.SW

 Ipsen vs Straumann Holding: Which Stock Looks Stronger in 2026?

-Ipsen holds the cleaner structural position, with the lead spread across growth and stability.
+Ipsen holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Straumann still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 On the market side, Ipsen is in better shape — its trend is intact while Straumann's trend has broken down.
 That puts structure and market broadly in agreement — Ipsen's lead looks more confirmed than conflicted.

 Trajectory Similarity